cfcurtis/pdfstitcher/README.md

 * Overlap or trim: By default, the pages are overlapped by the trim amount specified.
 In some cases (e.g. if the background is white instead of transparent) this results in gaps between pages, and selecting "trim" might give better results.

-## Not yet supported
+## Not supported yet
 * Different trim for each page
-* Mixed size or orientation of pages
+* Mixed orientation of pages

 At this time, the GUI does not display the input or output PDF.
-You will need to use an external PDF viewer such as Adobe Reader for this.
-Remember to close your output PDF if you want to re-generate with different options, otherwise it will be locked for writing.
+You will need to use an external PDF viewer such as [Adobe Reader](https://get.adobe.com/uk/reader/otherversions/) or [Okular](https://okular.kde.org/) for this. **Note:** If you are using Windows, remember to close the output PDF if you want to re-generate it with different options, otherwise the file will be locked for writing.

 ## Help!
 Found a bug, or have an idea for a great new feature?
-Check out the [Issues](https://github.com/cfcurtis/sewingutils/issues) tab to see if it's an open issue, or submit a new one if it's not on the list.
+Check out the [Issues](https://github.com/cfcurtis/pdfstitcher/issues) tab to see if it's an open issue, or submit a new one if it's not on the list.